-Thailand Business Visa and Work Permit Process with Iglu
+Thailand Business Visa and Work Permit Process when Becoming an Employee at Iglu

 For some people, the process of getting a Thailand Business Visa (or otherwise known as a Thai Non-Immigrant “B”) and Thai Work Permit can get complicated and cause many headaches.
 The Thai Immigration and Labor departments seem to love paperwork and endless photocopies of everything imaginable.